 - In response to the Syrian government and other governments' request, in March 2013, the U.N.
-Secretary-General established the United Nations Mission to Investigate Allegations of the Use of Chemical Weapons in the Syrian Arab Republic.
-The Syrian government alleged that opposition forces had used chemical weapons at Khan al-Asal on March 19, 2013, while opposition forces had accused the Asad government of CW use there. - Following a U.S.- and Russian-brokered deal with Syria to join the CWC, the Security Council established the U.N.-OPCW Joint Mission to oversee the removal of chemical weapons in Syria between October 2013 and June 2014. - After Syria joined the CWC in September 2013, the OPCW was responsible for overseeing the verification of its initial declaration and continues to monitor destruction of chemical weapons facilities in the country. - The OPCW Director-General declared the creation of a Fact Finding Mission (FFM) in Syria on April 29, 2014, in response to new allegations of the use of chlorine as a weapon from December 2013 to April 2014.
+Secretary-General established the United Nations Mission to Investigate Allegations of the Use of Chemical Weapons in the Syrian Arab Republic.209 The Syrian government alleged that opposition forces had used chemical weapons at Khan al-Asal on March 19, 2013, while opposition forces had accused the Asad government of CW use there. - Following a U.S.- and Russian-brokered deal with Syria to join the CWC, the Security Council established the U.N.-OPCW Joint Mission to oversee the removal of chemical weapons in Syria between October 2013 and June 2014.210 - After Syria joined the CWC in September 2013, the OPCW was responsible for overseeing the verification of its initial declaration and continues to monitor destruction of chemical weapons facilities in the country.211 - The OPCW Director-General declared the creation of a Fact Finding Mission (FFM) in Syria on April 29, 2014, in response to new allegations of the use of chlorine as a weapon from December 2013 to April 2014.
 The CWC allows for the OPCW Director General to start an investigation into chemical weapons use in a member state with its permission.
-The Syrian government agreed to accept the FFM and provide security.
-The FFM did not have authority to attribute attacks until a decision was taken by a special session of the CWC member states in June 2018.
-That decision gave the FFM authority to attribute as part of its investigations. - On August 7, 2015, the U.N.
-Security Council unanimously adopted Resolution 2235, which established a new OPCW-U.N.
-Joint Investigative Mechanism (JIM) tasked with identifying "to the greatest extent feasible" those responsible for or involved in chemical attacks identified by the OPCW fact finding mission.
-The JIM's mandate expired in November 2017.
+The Syrian government agreed to accept the FFM and provide security.212 The FFM did not have authority to attribute attacks until a decision was taken by a special session of the CWC member states in June 2018.
+That decision gave the FFM authority to attribute as part of its investigations.213 of the Syrian Chemical Weapons Programme," EC-89/DG.24, September 24, 2018.